How ‘do us a favor’ led to Trump impeachment inquiry | Federal News Network

 Taylor described explicitly how Trump held back military aid for Ukraine unless the country agreed to investigate Democrats.

-He recounted “ultimately alarming circumstances” that threatened to erode the U.S. relationship with Ukraine and laid out an “irregular” policy channel led not by a seasoned diplomat but Giuliani, the former New York City mayor and current personal lawyer for the president.
+He recounted “ultimately alarming circumstances” that threatened to erode the U.S. relationship with Ukraine and laid out an “irregular” policy channel led not by a seasoned diplomat but by Giuliani, the former New York City mayor and Trump’s current personal lawyer.

 The hearings yielded a trove of text messages among diplomats, surfacing concern and confusion about the backchannel effort led by Giuliani to secure Ukraine’s cooperation.